Family member attacks bandits with stones

 Jagdeo's

-man with the gun started firing in Jerry's direction and he
+with the gun started firing in Jerry's direction and he constantly dodged the

 The